marcelvoss/MVDribbbleKit/README.md

 **Important:** this library requires **iOS 7 or later** or **OS X 10.9 or later**.

-**Reminder: it is not recommended to use the current version in production.
-Use the [last stable version](https://github.com/marcelvoss/MVDribbbleKit/releases/tag/0.1.3) (version 0.1.3) instead.**

 ## Installation
 ### CocoaPods
 MVDribbbleKit is available via [CocoaPods](http://cocoapods.org/).
 Add the following to your Podfile, install it and you are ready to go: